subhra8888/Power-BI-Adventure-Works-Cycles-Sales-Dashboard/README.md

 A Microsoft Power BI business intelligence dashboard for AdventureWorks, a fictional global manufacturing company that produces cycling equipment and accessories.
 This data was derived from the [AdventureWorks sample databases](https://drive.google.com/drive/folders/1evNA3oT4vTgGGTYEmuAqQFJc-sH_WRzr?usp=sharing) available from Microsoft.

-The customer base is spread across 6 countries on 3 continents: Australia, Canada, France, Germany, United Kingdom and United States.
-Sales and return data is available for the period between 01/01/2015 and 30/06/2017.
-Customer profiles include date of birth, annual income, education level, number of children, occupation and homeowner status.

 ## Features
 * Track key performance indicators (KPIs) related to sales, revenue, profit, and returns.
 * Compare performance across different regions.